nestordemeure/friedrich/readme.md

 - predict the mean and variance and covariance matrix for given inputs
 - sample the distribution at a given position

+(See the [todo](https://github.com/nestordemeure/friedrich/blob/master/todo.md) file to get up-to-date informations on current developements.)

 ## Code sample

 ```rust